AirshipCMS/Docs/properties/index--params.md

 The `params` property is for pagination.
-It contains the following data:
+It contains the following data on the index.html and category.html pages:
 ```
 page
 limit